 Subsequently, Josef Masopust, who as a midfielder lead the Czechoslovak team and was playing for Dukla Prague at the time, won the Ballon d’Or that same year for his performance in the final where he scored that opening goal.
 Capped 63 times, he scored ten goals for his country, and in 2004 was named as one of the top 125 greatest living footballers.

 The sporting track record is far from shabby when also considering that the Czech Republic and Slovakia, the territories that formed Czechoslovakia as a nation state in 1918, have a combined population today of around 15 million.
 Add to that they never had the advantage of playing a World Cup in their own backyard.

 The national sport in this part of the world is not football but ice hockey, which since the play-off rounds of the International Ice Hockey World Championships were introduced in 1992 the Czech Republic has competed in seven finals (winning six gold medals).

 And, for the record only Canada, Sweden and Russia have appeared in more ice hockey finals than the Czech Republic.
 Slovakia has appeared in three finals bagging one gold and two silver medals.

 Birth of football in the Czech lands

-The national football team of Czechoslovakia, which was controlled by the Czechoslovakia Football Association from 1920 to 1992, played its first international game at the 1920 Summer Olympic Games in Antwerp, opening with a 7-0 win over Yugoslavia.
-The Slovak Football Association was founded on 4 November 1938.
+The national football team of Czechoslovakia, which was managed by the Czechoslovakia Football Association from 1920 to 1992, played its first international game at the 1920 Summer Olympic Games in Antwerp, opening with a 7-0 win over Yugoslavia.
+The Slovak Football Association was founded on November 4, 1938.

 This all came in the years after a team representing Bohemia, then under the Austro-Hungarian Empire, had competed between April 1903 and June 1908.
 That latter date was when Bohemia lost 4-0 at home to England.